-We estimate Eastlink's total mobile revenues to have reached \$197.8 million at the end of 2020, up from \$171.6 million the year before.
-Despite a lack of information given its private ownership by Bragg, an October 2018 transfer of spectrum from Eastlink to Bell in North Bay, Ontario suggests Eastlink's plans for expansion in Ontario are limited, and to date there have been no new indications that it plans to expand.83 A report filed by the Competition Bureau to the CRTC in 2019 also noted that Eastlink's impact in Ontario remains limited- although not insignificant-with a market share in Timmins that remains below 5%.84 primary efforts (Nova Scotia, New Brunswick, P.E.I, and Newfoundland and Labrador), although Eastlink has steadily gained share over the years.
+We estimate Eastlink's total mobile revenues to have reached \$193.8 million at the end of 2021, up from \$171.6 million the year before.
+Despite a lack of information given its private ownership by Bragg, an October 2018 transfer of spectrum from Eastlink to Bell in North Bay, Ontario suggests Eastlink's plans for expansion in Ontario are limited, and to date there have been no new indications that it plans to expand.
+A report filed by the Competition Bureau to the CRTC in 2019 also noted that Eastlink's impact in Ontario remains limited- although not insignificant-with a market share in Timmins that remains below 5%.

+According to our estimates, the top three national wireless operators retain a commanding lead in the provinces where Eastlink has focused its primary efforts (Nova Scotia, New Brunswick, P.E.I, and Newfoundland and Labrador), although Eastlink has steadily gained share over the years.
 We estimate that, across these provinces, Eastlink accounted for 11% of subscribers by the end of 2021, with 9% of revenues.
 Like the other regional cable providers who have added mobile wireless to their service offerings in recent years, Eastlink is carving out a space for itself in the areas where it operates.